mocktomata/mocktomata/docs/design.md

   - get: `user`
     - result: `target`
   - invoke: `user`
+    - thisArg: `input`
     - arguments: `input`
     - result: `output`
   - instantiate: `user`
     - arguments: `input`
     - result: `output`

+Since the source of `target` is `input`, theoretically it is possible to make the system more resilient by executing actions when they are not recorded, so that minor changes to the code will not break the test, it is not a good idea because `target` is what we want to mock and allowing this could mean making unintended calls to remote services.

 `input` are inputs comes from the user.
 For example, arguments when invoking functions,